mjbright/webinars/2021-Jul-20_Managing_AWS_Resources_with_Terraform/main/step-4-production-web-server/README.md

 - Set the user_data field to point to a file webserver_boot.sh to initialize
   - Setup a website
-  - Install Prometheus & Grafana for node monitoring
+  - Install Prometheus, Prometheus Node Exporter & Grafana for node monitoring

+**Note:** Prometheus/Grafana step is incomplete requiring some manual steps to
+- set admin password (other than default admin/admin)
+- install a grafana dashboard for prometheus node exporter